DevOps-and-Cloud-based-Software/assignment-1/README.md

 # DevOps and Cloud Based Software
-## Lab 01 Tutorial on RESTful services, Docker, and Kubernetes
+## Lab 1-1: RESTful services, Docker and Kubernetes
 University of Amsterdam

 # Introduction

-In this tutorial, we will use OpenAPI to define a RESTful web service and Python to implement it.
+This tutorial will use OpenAPI to define a RESTful web service and Python to implement it.

 The RESTful web service will use a database to store data.

-More specifically the steps of this tutorial are the following:
+More specifically, the steps of this tutorial are the following:

 1. [Write OpenAPI definition using SwaggerHub](#write-openapi-definition)
 2. [Generate the service stubs in Python](#generate-python-code)